ArkashJ/Alpha/april_25-28.md

 hiring me, interesting plan is to go there stay linked to benmore bring titov with me and Sam codes.
 - Jason's app finish, HSP post coming out tomorrow.
+- Corpnet api work, tolu instructed, images added. add auth, functionality.
+- my core focus is pcs - prs and changes to merge.

+## News
+- UAE exits opec, Msft and openai instead of pre-emptive lawsuit, can use other models. google invests 40bn in claude
+- OAI missed revenue targets, 1bn users, open source and closed source gap is tigtening
+- junk bond credit crunch because of floating rates from 2015 getting refinanced
+-